the-dilo/micrometre-software-development-stack/README.md

 Cloud IDE in a docker container with persistent data volume.

-* Gems-npm_webdriver
+* Gems-npm_webdriver.

-Nodejs and ruby-on rails with additional packeges for browser automation
+Nodejs and ruby-on rails with additional packeges for browser automation.

-* Minimal-livecd-rootfs
+* Minimal-livecd-rootfs.

 Chroot for livecd customization.

-* Post_install
+* Post_install.

 Adds extra packages.

-* Remove-bloat
+* Remove-bloat.

 Removes packeges not allways used.